1903 1930s 1942 1993

-Here are 3 maps of downtown Cincinnati from 4 different eras, The 1st one shows a much wider area and is from 1903, the 2nd one is from the 1930s, the 3rd one is from 1942 and the 3rd one is from around 1993 (you can tell because the Central Bridge is missing).
+Here are 4 maps of downtown Cincinnati from 4 different eras, The 1st one shows a much wider area and is from 1903, the 2nd one is from the 1930s, the 3rd one is from 1942 and the 4th one is from around 1993 (you can tell because the Central Bridge is missing).
 These were chosen because they all show where many of the buildings are, and were located although the 1st one is not that helpful.

 Odd on West & South sides